Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 NANO 112.
 Synthesis and Fabrication of Nanoengineering Systems (4) Introduction to methods for fabricating materials and devices in NanoEngineering.
 Nano–particle, –vesicle, –tube and –wire synthesis.
 Top–down methods including chemical vapor deposition, conventional and advanced lithography, doping and etching.
 Bottom–up methods including self–assembly.
 Integration of heterogeneous structures into functioning devices.
-Prerequisites: NANO 102, NANO 104, and NANO 111 (NANO 112 is a core course for NE majors and cannot be replaced with NANO 239).
+Prerequisites: NANO 102 and NANO 104, (NANO 112 is a core course for NE majors and cannot be replaced with NANO 239).

 NANO 114.
 Probability and Statistical Methods for Engineers (4) (Cross-listed with CENG 114) Probability theory, conditional probability, Bayes theorem, discrete random variables, continuous random variables, expectation and variance, central limit theorem, graphical and numerical presentation of data, least squares estimation and regression, confidence intervals, testing hypotheses.
 Prerequisites: MATH 20F (MATH 18) and NANO 15 or CENG 15 or MAE 8.

 NANO 120A.
 Nanoengineering System Design I (4) Design, production, and integration of nanoscale components.
 Initiation of team design projects to be completed in NANO 120B.
 Prerequisites: NANO 110.